If you’re planning to start a podcast or you’re already running one, you’ve probably quickly realized that not every laptop is cut out for the job.

 Performance

-Why did we choose the Microsoft Surface Laptop Studio 2 for podcasting?
+Why We Chose the Microsoft Surface Laptop 7 for Podcasting

 Pros